 If GnRH agonist administration is continued, ovarian function is suppressed, due to decreased gonadotropin secretion.
 LH and FSH suppression occurs due to prolonged agonist receptor occupancy and GnRH receptor internalization in the gonadotropes of the pituitary.
 This phenomenon is called down-regulation or pituitary desensitization and has been characterized as «paradox».
 Nowadays, we take advantage of this paradox.
 Administration of agonistic GnRH analogs down-regulates pituitary function and promotes gonadotropin release suppression.

 Agonists are usually administered during the end of the preceding menstrual cycle (mid-luteal phase, around 7 days before the onset of menstruation) or from day 1 of the stimulation cycle and gradually induce pituitary down-regulation.
-Given that the pituitary is non-functioning, the natural menstrual cycle is disturbed, while follicle maturation and ovulation stop.
+Given that the pituitary is non-functioning, the natural menstrual cycle is disturbed, while follicle maturation and ovulation stops.
 The administration of gonadotropins in certain doses allows the controlled induction of multiple follicular development.
 However, agonist administration is continued until the completion of stimulation.